maxglassie/maxglassie.github.io/_posts/2017-06-08-neville-longbottom-leadership-principles.markdown

 **"I don't know who among you will be a hero and end up cutting off snakes heads and shit.
 What I do know is that it is most likely not who I expect it to be.**

 **So the question is how do we create a space where people have the opportunity and the encouragement to grow and contribute?
-My priority as a leader is to create that space where these people potentialities become real."**
+My priority as a leader is to create that space where these people potentialities can become real."**

 The most concrete, measurable way of doing this is giving away the meeting time.
-By the end of the module, over our four Spike sessions, 4 people gave lightning talks, 2 people led technical tutorials, and we brought in a guest speaker to talk about how to merge multiple applications, a Rails backend, a React front-end, and a Solidity smart contract into one user experience.
+By the end of the module, over our four Spike sessions, 4 people gave lightning talks, 2 people led technical tutorials, and we brought in a guest speaker to talk about application design.